 What Not To Do After A WalMart Accident

-Everything you say and do after a slip and fall injury at a large business can influence the settlement you receive.
-You are well served by avoiding any contact regarding the injury with anyone, including family or friends and especially insurance adjusters or store employees, until you have consulted with our Illinois WalMart accident lawyers.
+Anything and everything you say and do after a slip and fall injury at a large business can influence the settlement you receive.
+You are well served by avoiding any contact regarding the injury with anyone, including family or friends and especially insurance adjusters or store employees, until you have consulted with our Chicago, Illinois WalMart accident lawyers.

 Immediately after the accident you may be required to fill out a slip and fall report form or contact a claims department in the store in order to officially put the business on notice that the incident occurred.
 If you must file notice of the accident immediately, avoid saying things like “I’m ok” or “I feel fine.”
 Statements like these could jeopardize your claim and can make it more difficult, or even impossible, for you to obtain benefits and compensation regardless of how badly you are injured.
 Please only give the facts surrounding the accident as that is more than sufficient.
 Also, you are free to request time to contact our New York, New York WalMart accident lawyers before taking further action.